isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/RolesApi.md

 <a name="apiv1applicationversionsapplicationversionkeysecurablessecurableidrolesget"></a>
 # **ApiV1ApplicationVersionsApplicationVersionKeySecurablesSecurableIdRolesGet**
-> InlineResponse2003 ApiV1ApplicationVersionsApplicationVersionKeySecurablesSecurableIdRolesGet (string applicationVersionKey, string securableId)
+> UnpagedResourceBaseRole ApiV1ApplicationVersionsApplicationVersionKeySecurablesSecurableIdRolesGet (string applicationVersionKey, string securableId)

 Get all roles using a securable